-Spousal Maintenance, formerly called alimony, is the award in a divorce or legal separation of payments from the future income or earnings of one spouse for the support of the other spouse.
+Spousal maintenance, formerly called alimony, is the award in a divorce or legal separation of payments from the future income or earnings of one spouse for the support of the other spouse.
 The court may award spousal maintenance, regardless of gender.
 The court will also award it if it finds that the spouse seeking maintenance lacks sufficient property.
-This includes property awarded to the spouse in the divorce or legal separation.
-It will provide for the reasonable needs of the spouse or if the spouse is unable to provide reasonable self-support through adequate employment.
+Spousal maintenance includes property awarded to the spouse in the divorce or legal separation.
+It will provide for the spouse’s reasonable needs or if the spouse cannot provide reasonable self-support through adequate employment.
 Spousal maintenance also may be ordered if the spouse seeking maintenance is the primary caregiver for a child whose condition or circumstances make it appropriate that the spouse not be required to seek employment outside of the home.

 The court must consider the standard of living during the marriage.
-The court also must consider the financial needs of the spouse seeking maintenance and the ability of the other spouse to pay spousal maintenance while also meeting his or her own reasonable needs.
+The court also must consider the financial needs of the spouse seeking maintenance and the ability of the other spouse to pay spousal maintenance while also meeting their own reasonable needs.

 How is Spousal Maintenance Determined in Minnesota?

 Similar to child custody determinations, the court is guided by certain factors when considering a request for spousal maintenance.
 These include: